 The bill amends RCW 28B.15.520 to expand tuition waivers for high school completers at community and technical colleges in Washington.
 It allows governing boards to waive all or a portion of tuition and fees for students aged 19 or 20 who are eligible for resident tuition rates and are enrolled in programs aimed at completing their high school education.
-The bill also clarifies that students who are not eligible as defined by RCW 28A.600.405 are no longer excluded from receiving these waivers.
+The bill also specifies that the waiver applies to nonresident students of the same age under similar conditions, while removing the previous stipulation that these students must not be defined as eligible students under RCW 28A.600.405.

 Statutes affected: Original Bill: 28B.15.520